hrkfdn/ncspot/README.md

   <true/false>
 * `volnorm`: Enable or disable volume normalization, off by default <true/false>
 * `volnorm_pregain`: Normalization pregain to apply (if enabled)
+* `default_keybindings`: If disabled, the default keybindings are discarded, off by default <true/false>

 Keybindings can be configured in `[keybindings]` section in `config.toml`, e.g. as such: